 - Once the first device is online and shows in the Alexa companion app as online, plug in the second device within the range of the Wi-Fi router. that you used to set up the provisioner device and within Bluetooth range of the provisioner device that you set up in step 1.

 - The second device should boot up, show the orange setup light, and say "Your device is ready for setup, please follow the instructions in your Alexa App," followed by "Setting up your device."

-- Once the process is complete, the device is online and ready for use and appears in the Alexa for Hospitality management console and in the response to
+- Once the process is complete, the device is online and ready for use and appears in the Alexa Smart Properties for hospitality management console and in the response to

 GET /v2/endpoints.
 It can also act as a provisioner for setting up other devices.